Britain warns it needs robust reforms to stay in EU

 Iain Duncan Smith, a former Conservative leader and now a senior cabinet minister in charge of work and pensions, said the twin crises of Greece and European migration had hit the EU like an “out of control bulldozer”.

-But he added that this could work in Britain’s favor by prompting EU leaders to think more fundamentally about the right to free movement across the 28-nation bloc.
+But he added that this could work in Britain’s favour by prompting EU leaders to think more fundamentally about the right to free movement across the 28-nation bloc.

 The crisis ”exposes the system to what we have been saying about it.
 It just does not function.
 It does not work,“ he said in an interview in the Guardian newspaper. ”It is suddenly becoming clear that actually you cannot paper over the cracks and say ‘it’s alright, it’s only the British’.